ProteinsWebTeam/interpro-docs/docs/browse.rst

-The protein page provides the protein accession, the short name given to the protein by Uniprot, the length of the protein sequence, species in which the protein is found, the proteome it belongs to and a brief description of the protein’s function where known.
+The protein page provides the protein accession, the short name given to the protein by Uniprot, the length of the protein sequence, species in which the protein is found, the proteome it belongs to and a brief description of the protein's function where known.
 All the :ref:`InterPro family entries <entry_types>` this protein is matching are listed under "**Protein family membership**".
 An external link to the protein entry in `UniprotKB <https://www.uniprot.org/>`_ is provided on the right hand side of the page.